 Lighting doesn’t have to be exclusively functional.
 Add string lights, neon lights, marquee lights, lava lamps, and glow in the dark décor items to boost the fun level of your child’s lighting options.
 Beyond just the fun factor of these lights, decorative lighting can add to the overall ambiance of your child’s bedroom.

-Sleep is an important factor in our well-being.
+Sleep plays an important in our well-being.
 Motion-activated nightlights are a great investment, as they give enough soft light for a midnight trip to the bathroom without disturbing your child's sleep.

 Tip: Place the motion sensor at a strategic spot and height, to avoid unnecessary activation of your child's bedroom lighting.
 With Philips Hue you can choose the light setting that you prefer to be triggered by the Hue motion sensor with any movement is detected.